 A table saw is one of the most beneficial tools used in any home improvement project.
 Simply put, it is a circular saw, that has an electric motor, that is mounted upside down within a table.
 Table saws are mainly used to cut wood for home improvement projects.
+Combine this with an orbital sander and you can get started with alot of projects.
 There are four basic types of table saws:

 Bench Top Saws

 These models are the best table saws that are used by TV home improvement celebrities.
 It is very lightweight and can be carried around to use within the home or from job to job.
 Even though it is the less expensive model of other saws, it has limited capabilities.

 The contract saw is mounted on a table with legs and it is weighty, weighing up to 300 pounds, but is quite durable.
 It contains an open stand and an outboard motor, which drives a belt.
 It is called a contractor saw because it can be loaded onto a truck, to various on-site projects.

 This is a circular table saw that is affixed to a table with a cabinet.
 This saw for home improvement is not mobile, but it gives your projects a great smooth cut and it does not have any vibration movement.
 This saw can be adjusted for height and tilt and with a cabinet, has a good dust collection feature.

 Hybrid saws are table models that are similar to the contractor saw, with the same features as the cabinet saw.
 It is a heavier model that works great for all wood working projects.